AbdeltwabMF/queueing-modelsim/README.md

 It is common to use the symbols:

- - lambda to be the mean arrival rate.
+ - λ to be the mean arrival rate.
  - µ to be the mean service rate.

-## Usage
+# Queueing ModelSim - What it does and How to use it

 1. Download the repository, or Clone it using the following command: `git clone https://github.com/AbdeltwabMF/Queueing-ModelSim` as shown in figure below.
 ![Clone](./ScreenShots/Clone.png)